 e-AEROBICS is a program designed to be a Knowledge Translation strategy for the Aerobic Exercise Recommendations to Optimize Best practices In Care after Stroke (AEROBICS) recommendations.
-This information is evidence based.
-The online learning program consists of 4 modules (behavior management, exercise physiology, assessment and prescription of aerobic exercise).
+This information is evidence-based.

-2. Explain physiological principles of aerobic exercise and how it benefits people post stroke.
+- Explain the physiological principles of aerobic exercise and how it benefits people post-stroke.

-3. Demonstrate an assessment for a person post stroke to determine risk and safety aspects of aerobic exercise.
+- Demonstrate an assessment for a person post-stroke to determine the risk and safety aspects of aerobic exercise.

-4. Describe how to implement an aerobic exercise treatment plan for a person post stroke.
+- Describe how to implement an aerobic exercise treatment plan for a person post-stroke.

-This course is intended for physiotherapists to gain skill in screening and prescribing aerobic exercise post stroke.
+This online physiotherapy course is intended for physiotherapists to gain skill in screening and prescribing aerobic exercise post-stroke.

 Relevance to Physiotherapy Practice